eXept Software AG Logo

 (which is more or less obsolete);

-For the above reasons, dynamic object loading is currently only
+For the above reasons, dynamic object loading is only

-officially released for SYS5.4-based, LINUX and win32 systems.
+officially released for SYS5.4-based, linux, osx and win32 systems.

-Once stable, the functionality contained herein will be moved into
+When stable, the functionality contained herein will be moved into the VM.

 (It is needed there, to allow reloading of objectfiles upon